 “Sounds cool,” Blynn replied, bounding back out into the corridor.

-The hallway was long and lonely, with only a few stray doors along the walls.
-Cameras dotted the ceiling, but considering the little disturbance Blynn had caused earlier, stealth wasn’t a priority anymore.
+Only a few stray doors lined the long and lonely corridor.
+Cameras dotted the ceiling, but considering the little disturbance Blynn had caused earlier, attempts at stealth seemed pointless.
 “We’re in Sloth’s maximum-security cell block,” Hyren said as he slipped out of the cell.
 “Which makes me wonder how you two even managed to get to me in the first place.”

 “We have no idea,” Terra said.
 “We’ve been crawling through the air ducts and stuff, and avoiding guards and ‘bots.
 Maybe we’re just really sneaky.”

 “It’s hard to be sneaky in the presence of bio-radar,” Hyren said.
 “Unless…” He blinked, and then chuckled.
 “Of course!
 Back when my armour was functional, I’d tagged you two as allied units, and the tag stuck when my armour reconnected to the ship’s network.
 No wonder no one’s thought to apprehend you!”

 “Well, I wasn’t really thinking that far ahead at the time,” Hyren said.
 “I hope you kids have a plan to get out of here.”

 “Of course we have a plan,” Blynn said.
 “It’s called ‘run as fast as you can for the escape pods’.”